katahiromz/ShellStudy/README.md

 See also `REF005`.

+## What are the well-known GUIDs?

+Here are some examples of well-known GUIDs:

+- `IID_IUnknown`: `{00000000-0000-0000-C000-000000000046}` - This GUID
+   represents the interface identifier for the `IUnknown` interface in COM, which is the base interface for all COM interfaces.
+- `IID_IDispatch`: `{00020400-0000-0000-C000-000000000046}` - This GUID
+   represents the interface identifier for the `IDispatch` interface in COM, which provides late-bound access to COM objects through automation.
+- `IID_IStream`: `{0000000C-0000-0000-C000-000000000046}` - This GUID
+   represents the interface identifier for the `IStream` interface in COM, which is used for reading from and writing to streams of data.
+- `GUID_NULL`: `{00000000-0000-0000-0000-000000000000}` - This GUID
+   represents a null or empty GUID, often used to indicate the absence of a meaningful GUID value.

 ## What are the essential functions of COM?

 Some of the key functions and concepts of COM include: